angelisevargas/Worldwide-Layoffs-Data-Analysis/README.md

 🎓 B.S.B.A. in Integrated Business | University of Central Florida

-Aspiring Business/Data Analyst passionate about turning data into actionable insights.
+Aspiring Data Analyst passionate about turning data into actionable insights.

 Connect
 - LinkedIn: https://www.linkedin.com/in/angelisevargas/